Wusinho/tienda-licor/README.md

 # Online Store - bsale

-This is an online Store, the back was built using Ruby on Rails --api.
+This is an online Store, the back was built using Ruby on Rails --api(API REST).
+For the purpose of the project only the method: -GET is available.

 1. The database has 2 tables, categories and products
 2. Back-end using rails (API REST)